-For seven years, Tshinyama had cooked for the Peace Corps volunteers in Kamponde.
+For seven years, Tshinyama cooked for the Peace Corps volunteers in Kamponde.
 When the post closed down, he moved to Kananga and cooked for Peace Corps volunteers there for another 10 years.
-After the volunteers fled the 1991 riots, he waited in Kananga for a year.
+After the volunteers fled the 1991 riots, he waited in Kananga for a year, hoping they would return.

 Finally, he returned to his fields in Kamponde and tried to put 17 years of feeding and fathering young Americans behind him.
+His own father, a cook for Belgian missionaries, once told him God had chosen them to nourish the white man.

-As we walked toward his family compound, we began to plan the menu for the party I would throw.
+As we walked toward his family compound, we began to plan the menu for the party I would throw the village.